4. Tokyo DisneySea

 In the eternal battle between fans of Disneyland and Disney World, those who stand behind California’s resort are often quick to proclaim their superiority by saying that Disneyland is “quality over quantity.”
 We won’t say who wins in the former, but believe it or not, Disneyland has a LOT more rides than Magic Kingdom does!

 That makes sense, though.
-After all, Disneyland has nearly all of Magic Kingdom’s starring attractions (Pirates of the Caribbean, Haunted Mansion, Jungle Cruise, Peter Pan’s Flight, Splash, Space, and Big Thunder Mountain) with several of Hollywood Studios’ (STAR TOURS, Smugglers Run, Star War: Rise of the Resistance, and Runaway Railway).
+After all, Disneyland has nearly all of Magic Kingdom’s starring attractions (Pirates of the Caribbean, Haunted Mansion, Jungle Cruise, Peter Pan’s Flight, Tiana’s Bayou Adventure, Space Mountain, and Big Thunder Mountain) with several of Hollywood Studios’ (STAR TOURS, Smugglers Run, Star War: Rise of the Resistance, and Runaway Railway).

 And that’s just the start.
 There are also a number of Disneyland rides that Magic Kingdom does not share (Roger Rabbit’s Car Toon Spin, Pinocchio’s Daring Journey, Snow White’s Enchanted Wish, Storybook Land Canal Boats, Casey Jr. Circus Train) and a cavalcade of rides no other “Castle Park” on Earth has (Matterhorn Bobsleds, Submarine Voyage, Sailing Ship Columbia, Mr. Toad’s Wild Ride, Alice in Wonderland, Indiana Jones Adventure…).